 “Oh, me?
 No I didn’t say anything.”
 Sharon replied nervously, pulling her Barberry shades to cover her worried and tired eyes.
 She could not afford to anger him today, at least not yet.

 Sound check had gone well without any issues that would have warranted a concerned look from NJ.
-Sharon was particularly looking forward to lunch because NJ had a meeting booked that did not require her to attend and she thought she would use that time to enjoy a power nap.
+Sharon was particularly looking forward to lunch because NJ had a meeting booked that did not require her attendance and she thought she would use that time to enjoy a power nap.
 She also had to let the band know about a few changes she wanted to make to the set, “it’s a surprise song cover for my fans and NJ so don’t tell anyone,” she instructed emphasising ‘NJ’ to ensure the band did not mention it to him.
 The band looked hesitant, but they agreed when she convinced them that the artist who originally sang the song would be in attendance.
 “You guys know that Waje is my favourite artist, it’ll be my way of saying thank you to her for her amazing music and my fans will see a side of me they’ve never seen.
 You know, something real?”

 The venue was packed; many of Nigeria’s biggest stars in music and Nollywood were in attendance.
 “Sharon’s Little Starrs” as her fans were often called had come out in their numbers!
 It was such a surreal moment.
 Even after these many years in the industry, Sharon still could never believe that people would pay to see her do what she loved doing.
 Part of her knew and appreciated that she owed her success to NJ her manager, producer and husband, the other part of her wished she had never been reintroduced to him.